Neuqua Valley High School: Academics

 In 2022, Neuqua Valley had an average composite ACT score of 26.0, and graduated 95% of its senior class.

-In 2024, US News and World Report ranked Neuqua Valley 396th in their annual list of the top American public high schools.
+In 2024, U.S. News & World Report ranked Neuqua Valley 396th in their annual list of the top American public high schools.

 In 2025, Neuqua Valley High School was ranked 10th in the "Best Public High Schools in the Chicago Area" by Niche and was the top ranked high school in Naperville, Illinois.

 The Main Campus, the original building, is divided into five wings, A-E. The A wing contains Neuqua's Fine and Applied Arts, as well as industrial and consumer education classrooms and facilities.
 The B wing contains History, English and Health classrooms.
 The C wing contains Science classrooms complete with lab equipment and also television production studios.
 This wing also includes the library.
 The D wing contains Math, Computer Science, Foreign Language, Special Education (SPED) and Business classrooms.
 The E wing contains the cafeteria and Physical Education facilities and the staff room.
 The Birkett Freshman Center (BFC) has 3 pseudo-wings G, H, and J. The G wing holds the commons, all business classes for freshman, the physical education rooms, and the engineering rooms.
 The H wing holds all special ed, the main office, the Class house, the staff lunch room, and the staff offices.
 The J wing holds all core academic classes, such as, Math, Science, English, Foreign Language, and Social Studies.
 It also includes all art rooms, and the library.

 Honors

 Neuqua Valley has received recognition by the Grammy Association for its music program.
 The school was named a GRAMMY signature school in 1998, 1999, and 2001, a GRAMMY signature school Gold in 2000, 2003, 2004, and 2009, and the National GRAMMY Signature school "Best in Nation" in 2005 and 2013.
 The Music Department homepage has a list of other awards.
-Band Director Emily Binder was recognised as the best music director in the State of Illinois of 2017.

 In September 2017, Neuqua was the first high school in the area to receive the National Blue Ribbon Award under then U.S. president Donald Trump.
 Principal Bob McBride also received an award from Trump.
 This award was only given to 8 principals across the country.